mini-greenblatt/MyProductsApp/README.md

 ## 📝 Technical Overview

-- **React Query** was chosen for its simplicity, performance, and easy integration with Api call.
+- **React Query** was chosen for its simplicity, performance, and easy integration with Api call and access to cached data.
-- Each screen is separated into its own file; basic components are in the `components` directory.
+- Each screen is separated into its own file, basic components are in the `components` directory.
 - Basic styling is handled with StyleSheet, with spacing defined in the `theme` directory.
 ---